 “Does it not strike you that there quite a few quality control issues with these subs?
 Do you find it odd that UG went from precise and exact in the 1st execution of this model, so a little slipshod in the 2nd, and then back to precise and exact in the later models of teh (sic) Polerouter sub. ?”

-Wise words to remember, whenever anyone starts down the path of UG quality control…
+Wise words to remember, whenever anyone starts down the lazy path of questioning UG quality control…

 The crowns are the final major tell to recognise one of these fakes.
 Though they do somewhat resemble the cross-hatched crowns found on the 1st execution 203xxxx serials, they are at least twice as thick as the originals.
 This is the type of crown that is usually found on various EPSA cased divers from the same period, from dive watch brands including Jaeger LeCoultre, Hamilton, Benrus, and Wittnauer, amongst others.